joshayoung/NoteMark/README.md

   * I just used my splash image as a starting point.
     * See notes on creating the splash image [here](https://github.com/joshayoung/android-kotlin-app-training/blob/main/README.md)
 * **If you want the top bar of the app to display correctly, `enableEdgeToEdge()` needs to be called below the splash screen code in your `MainActivity`!**
+* If you have a domain layer, then never directly reference your data source (local or remote) in our viewmodels.
+Any call to either of these data sources should go through either a repository or a use-case.

 ### Add Test
 * Select class name and press `ALT` + `ENTER`.